OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/05-reading-push-button.md

 If your circuit matches, go ahead and turn the Omega2 on!

-#### What to Expect
+### What to Expect

-When you push and hold the button, the LED should turn off.
-When you release the button, the LED should turn on.
+When you push and hold the button, the LED should turn on.
+When you release the button, the LED should turn off.

 <!-- // push and hold the button, the led is on
 // release it and the led turns off